Developer(s) – Nintendo EAD Group No 4

 Originality – 4/10

 Although it is always entertaining to pick up a new Super Mario Bros game, they aren’t always kept as fresh as most gamers would most probably like them to be kept; New Super Mario Bros 2 is literally a shining example of this with all the gold riddled across it.
-Another huge gripe I have about this game is the exceptionally poor quality of the majority of boss fights; most of which being increasingly harder variations of the four rotating rhino boss first found in Super Mario World.
+Another huge gripe I have about this game is the exceptionally poor quality of the majority of boss fights; most of which is increasingly harder variations of the four rotating rhino boss first found in Super Mario World.
 The Super Mario series has never been particularly renowned for its boss fights anyway, but this takes the cake.